Legal Requirements for Hiring in Kenya

 What is NSSF registration process when hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF?

 For NSSF registration when hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF, visit the NSSF portal or office with your KRA PIN, employee details, and ID copies.
-Both employer and employee contribute 6% of pensionable salary (up to KSh 7,000 lower tier, tier II unlimited), remitted by the 15th monthly.
+Both employer and employee contribute 6% of pensionable salary, split into Tier I and Tier II and capped at the upper earnings limit (KSh 72,000 through January 2026, KSh 108,000 from February 2026), remitted by the 9th of the following month.
 Late payments attract penalties.

 How does SHIF work for hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF?

 SHIF, the Social Health Insurance Fund, is mandatory when hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF.
-Register via the SHIF portal using KRA PIN; employer deducts 2.75% from employee's gross salary (minimum KSh 300), matches it, and remits by the 9th.
-It provides comprehensive health coverage replacing NHIF.
+Register via the SHA portal using your KRA PIN; the employer deducts 2.75% from the employee's gross salary (minimum KSh 300, no upper cap) and remits it by the 9th of the following month.
+The employer does not match SHIF.
+It provides health coverage replacing NHIF.

 What are the statutory contribution rates and deadlines for hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF?

-Key rates when hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF: KRA PAYE (varies by income, remitted 9th), NSSF 6% each (15th), SHIF 2.75% employer + employee (9th).
+Key rates when hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF: KRA PAYE (varies by income, remitted by the 9th), NSSF 6% each side capped at the upper earnings limit (remitted by the 9th), SHIF 2.75% of gross deducted from the employee (remitted by the 9th).
 Use KRA iTax for PAYE computation; maintain payroll records for audits.
-Non-compliance leads to fines up to 10% of dues.
+Non-compliance attracts penalties and interest, so confirm the current figures with KRA, NSSF and the SHA.

 What common mistakes to avoid when hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF?

-Avoid delays in registration when hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF—register KRA first, then NSSF/SHIF promptly.
+Avoid delays in registration when hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF.
+Register with KRA first, then NSSF and SHIF promptly.
 Don't forget written contracts, accurate payroll deductions, or timely remittances.
 Consult a lawyer or HR expert to prevent penalties, underpayments, or labour disputes.